 - Preheat oven to 350

-- In a stand mixer cream together the butter, powdered sugar and brown sugar
+- In a stand mixer cream together the butter, brown sugar and white sugar

-- Mix in the sour cream, vanilla extract, pumpkin puree, egg and egg yolk
+- Mix in the egg and egg yolk until combined

-- In a separate bowl sift together the flour, cream of tartar, salt, baking soda, baking powder, pumpkin pie spice and cinnamon
+- In a separate bowl sift together the flour, corn starch, salt, baking soda, baking powder, pumpkin pie spice and cinnamon

-- Mix the dry ingredients into the wet ingredients
+- Mix the dry ingredients into the wet ingredients, stir until combined

 - Line a baking sheet with parchment paper